Luzon fruit bat

 The Luzon fruit bat (Otopteropus cartilagonodus) is a species of megabat in the family Pteropodidae.
-It is the only species within the genus Otopteropus and is endemic to the Philippines.
+It is the only species within the genus Otopteropus and is endemic to Luzon, Philippines.
 Its natural habitat is subtropical or tropical dry forest.

 Description

 The Luzon fruit bat, a member of the order Chiroptera, is a small bat that is common to Luzon island.
 It exhibits dark blackish brown coloration, with a lighter color appearing on the abdominal area, usually grey.
 It is nocturnal and has rather large eyes, especially for its small stature.
 Luzon Fruit bats are identifiable by their ears, which are marked by red thickenings.

 The species exhibits sexual dimorphism in their cranial characters, particularly the skull.
 The overall size of the skull is found to be larger in males, but females have a more heightened braincase.
 Because of this, the females have a longer total body length, while both sexes have similar wing bone length.